PaimaStudios/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 ## Cross-chain/multichain and sequencing with Paima Whirlpool

-Natively Paima supports users individually submitting inputs onchain on the specific chain the app is hosted on.
-However, we also support more efficient setups that also work cross-chain with Paima Whirlpool - a suite of tools to help translate complex interactions to something that integrate seamlessly with Paima Engine.
+Paima allows creating rollups that aggregate multiple chains together.
+Natively, Paima supports users submitting transactions to these underlying chains manually themselves, but this is a high burden for users - especially as the number of chains applications connect to has grown over the years thanks to the growing trend of building modular chains.
+To tackle this, Paima focuses on *chain abstraction* with Paima Whirlpool - a suite of tools to help translate complex interactions to something that integrate seamlessly with Paima Engine.

 ### L2-level Account Abstraction